-Message examples can be found online on the IHE FTP site, see ITI TF-2x: Appendix W.
+Message examples can be found online: see ITI TF-2x: Appendix W.

 3.46.5 Security Requirements

 No transaction specific security considerations.

 3.46.5.1 Audit Record Considerations

 When grouped with ATNA Secure Node or Secure Application Actors, this transaction is to be audited as “Patient Record” event, as defined in ITI TF-2a: Table 3.20.4.1.1.1-1.
 The following tables show items that are required to be part of the audit record for this transaction.